0xadri/notes-js/_reactjs_states-effects.md

 # State Hook: Updating And Prev Object [Best Practice]

-Always pass a `function` to your `state` updating function.
+`functional update` aka `functional form`: passing a `function` with `prev` to your `state` updating function

+When updating state based on old state, always use a `functional update`
  - otherwise the update is scheduled for "later"

-Using the functional form ensures that you are working with the latest `state` snapshot
-  - Especially in scenarios where `state` updates are asynchronous.

-When using a functional update to the` `state, the parameter is defaulted to the previous `state`.
-  - The updating `function` has an implicit `object` w the previous value of thesaid object.
+ - the updating `function` has an implicit parameter (often called `prev`) with the latest value of the state.
+ - `functional update` ensures that you are working with the latest `state` snapshot, especially in scenarios where `state` updates are asynchronous.

+When updating state NOT based on old state, do NOT pass a `function` to your `state` updating function
+ - not necessary
+ - confusing for other devs reading your code

 -------------------------------------------------------